DAIOS-AI/mindscript/README.md

 let c = 299792458
 ```

-Since the annotation gets attached to the value of the expression, the following
+Since the annotation gets attached to the value of the following expression, the next
 code will produce a function of informal type "Computes the sum of two integers."
 ```
 # Computes the sum of two integers.